 Did you know that you could get sued if someone were to get injured on your property?

 I know what you’re thinking.
 Your friends would never do that to you, right?
 Well, wrong.
 It’s not even about your friends.
 Someone doing work in your place could get injured.
 Anything could happen.
-You would then be on the hook for the legal expenses and for their medical expenses.
+You would then be on the hook for legal and medical expenses.
 These expenses could easily add up.

 Property insurance has coverage for the medical bills for others.
 This means that your insurance would pay for those medical bills up to the coverage limits.